Paul L. Hertz

-Paul Louis Hertz is an American astrophysicist, and is best known for being the longest-serving Director of the Astrophysics Division at NASA, with a tenure from 2012 to 2022.
+Paul Louis Hertz is an American astrophysicist and is best known for being the longest-serving Director of the Astrophysics Division at NASA, with a tenure from 2012 to 2022.

 Early life and education

-Hertz studied both physics and mathematics at the Massachusetts Institute of Technology, earning a bachelor's degree in both in 1977.
+Hertz grew up in Atlanta and attended The Galloway School, which presented him its 2014 Galloway ALUMinaries Award.
+Hertz studied both physics and mathematics at the Massachusetts Institute of Technology, earning a bachelor's degree in both.
 He was awarded the PhD in Astronomy in 1983 from Harvard University, with a thesis titled "Surveys of Globular Cluster and Galactic Plane X-Ray Sources".
-The thesis was deemed significant enough that Hertz received the Robert Trumpler award of the Astronomical Society of the Pacific for it in 1985.
+Hertz received the Robert Trumpler award of the Astronomical Society of the Pacific for his thesis in 1985.